ayush-agarwal-0502/global-shapers-climate-action-air-purifier/README.md

 This project is under Global Shapers (WEF Affiliated) , Climate Action team.
 Currently being worked upon by the Global Shapers New Delhi hub (GSND).

+I'm Ayush Agarwal, 2 months volunteer to Global shapers for this project, and I hope that this documentation serves well for the next person that inherits the project after me.
+Good luck on this project !
+I have given very very detailed explanation of the decision making behind the project, the files etc.

 # Mission Statement –
 To make clean and healthy air accessible, and improve public health, through affordable, community-driven technology.